programmfabrik/easydb-documentation/en/README.md

 * [Quick Start for Users](./getstarteduser/getstarteduser.md)

-This brief guide will take you a few steps from logging into easydb until uploading the first asset.
-It gives an overview of the main functions of the easydb and provides links to the detailed articles in the documentation.
+This brief guide will take you through the first steps from logging into easydb to uploading the first asset.
+It gives an overview of the main functions of easydb and provides links to the detailed articles in the documentation.

 * [Quick Start for Admins](./getstartedadmin/getstartedadmin.md)